 24-Hour Emotional Support Hotline

-The 24-Hour Emotional Support Hotline is developed from the Life Hotline, which was first established by a group if passionate volunteers in 1960, The service is provided to those who are hopeless, distressed or having suicide intention.
-Our volunteers are willing to listen, care, and walk with the help-seekers to face their problems and finally regain their hope for the future and the confidence in facing the challenges ahead.
+The 24-Hour Emotional Support Hotline is developed from the Life Hotline, which was first established by a group of passionate volunteers in 1960, The service is provided to those who are hopeless, distressed or having suicide intention.
+Our volunteers are willing to listen, care, and walk with the help-seekers to face their problems and finally their emotional distress can be released.
+By doing so, they can regain their hope for the future and the confidence in facing the challenges ahead.

 Volunteer Recruitment and Training